Guide to Work, Study, Travel and Living Abroad

 Overlooking Florence, where she enjoyed her work and life as an au pair.
 Photo by Janine Sobeck.

-A Bartender: Being a bartender can be hard work, especially during "happy hour," but doing so abroad offers a certain unique splendor.
-It’s an easy-going way to live, with days open to explore (or even time to do some good in the community), and nights for carousing with other travelers.
-Everyone loves the bartender, so it’s an easy way to land your pick of friends, including locals and expats who can make you privy to cool inside information.
+A Bartender: Being a bartender can be hard work, especially during "happy hour," but doing so abroad offers unique splendor.
+It's an easy-going way to live, with days open to explore (or even time to do some good in the community), and nights for partying with other travelers.
+Everyone loves the bartender, so it's an easy way to land your pick of friends, including locals and expats, who can make you privy to cool inside information.
 The challenge is not becoming a complete bum and trading in that sense of wonderment, adventure, and idealism for too many cocktails every night.

 A bartender.

 A “Chef”: Lots of hostels and guest houses offer simple fare for travelers, and they are often on the lookout for competent cooks who can cater to Western palates (even if you, personally, are after local foods).
-These jobs often don’t require any formal training.
-They usually don’t mean understanding the intricacies of a beurre blanc, or which knife to use for a given dish.
-If you are you a decent cook with who can turn out good burgers, pasta, and burritos, then you have a great shot in many parts of the world.
+These jobs often don't require any formal training.
+They usually don't mean understanding the intricacies of a beurre blanc, or which knife to use for a given dish.
+If you are a decent cook who can turn out good burgers, pasta, and burritos, you have a great shot in many parts of the world.

 The author as a diver in the Philippines.